-Although being open and transparent doesn’t often rewarded us with brownie points, particularly from those who aren’t, it does mean we get to sit comfortably with our conscience.
+Although being open and transparent doesn’t often reward us with brownie points from those who aren’t, it does mean we get to sit comfortably with our conscience.

-And although being open and transparent about our lives doesn’t always sit comfortably with others, we shouldn’t have to accept another person’s behaviour, which is even more important why we need to tell them how we feel.
+And being open and transparent may not always sit comfortably with others, but we shouldn’t have to accept another person’s bad behaviour.
+It is important we tell them how we feel.

-If we say something and that someone reacts negatively, perhaps they should think about why we’re saying what we’re saying, instead of them making what we say about us.
-That said, not saying how things are for us, will eventually create a rift in our already fragile relationships.
+If we say something and that someone reacts negatively, they should think about why we’re saying what we’re saying, instead of them making what we say to them, about us.
+Not saying how we feel, will eventually create a rift.